alahiff/piezo/README.md

 In this case it will be possible to access Minio from within the Kubernetes cluster and from the host using the IP address `10.152.183.149`.
 In order to access Minio externally an ingress controller is required, but for the moment this is not necessary.

 ## Create a secret containing the Minio credentials
+A secret containing the access key and secret key is required by piezo so that jobs can read input files and write output to Minio using S3.

 Copy the following into a file `minio-secret.yaml`:
 ```
 apiVersion: v1